H3AR7B3A7/SF-Assignment/README.md

 # Pseudo Code Assignment
+The handout can be found [here](https://github.com/H3AR7B3A7/SF-Assignment/blob/master/assignment-handout.pdf).

+### Preface
 To keep it simple we will take a look at a *single thread solution*.
 Then we will try to see what can be done to optimize the execution using multiple threads.
 For brevity, we will just list some possibilities.